khinydnlin/archived_projects/Inquiry Volume Forecasting/README.md

 ## Getting Started

-1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
-2. Raw Data is available within this repo.
-Get dataset 1 [here](https://github.com/khinydnlin/portfolio/blob/main/Impact%20Analysis_ACIC%20challenge/acic_data.csv) and year_data [here](https://github.com/khinydnlin/portfolio/blob/main/Impact%20Analysis_ACIC%20challenge/acic_year.csv).
-Two files need to be merged by id.practice in order to run analysis.
-3. Data processing and modelling scripts are available [here](https://github.com/khinydnlin/portfolio/blob/main/Impact%20Analysis_ACIC%20challenge/DiD_analysis_scripts.R)
+1. Data processing and modelling scripts are available [here](https://github.com/khinydnlin/portfolio/blob/main/Inquiry%20Volume%20Forecasting/ARIMA_forecasting.R)
-4. The project findings and other details can be found below:
+2. The project findings and other details can be found below:

 ## Project Details